There is no substitute for competence.

 After years of delay there is finally a place where the writings and philosophies of The Millboure Millennium Master will be assembled for the "people of planet earth", outside the West Philadelphia Italian Ghetto where he spent most of his life, to learn about the Poet, Prophet, Phoenix of Philadelphia, Pennsylvania.

 I am sure that Vince would have been gratified that his message was now available to millions of people on the web, although I am not sure that he could have ever comprehended what the web is.
+Vince was a simple man, who shunned technology and passed before concepts like the computer and the world wide web were widely understood or available.

 He did tell my friend Bobby and I that we should be his publicity agents.
 And now we are able to spread the word, 21st Century style.